 Clause 4.2 Understanding the needs and expectations of interested parties

 Clause 4.3 Determining the scope of the environmental management system

 Clause 4.4 Environmental management system

 Clause 4.1 Understanding the Organization and its context

 The organization should determine external and internal issues that are relevant to its purpose and affects its ability to achieve the intended outcomes of its environmental management system.
 Such issues should include environmental conditions which are affected by or have capable of affecting the organization.

 - Here determine means to find out or establish.

-- Purpose of the organization can be expressed through statements such as an organization ‟s vision, mission, policies and improvement objectives.
+- The purpose of the organization can be expressed through statements such as an organization ‟s vision, mission, policies, and improvement objectives.

 - The term “intended outcome” means what the organization intends to achieve by implementing its EMS, which includes at a minimum the:

 - protection of the environment